🧠 The problem: why LLMs forget everything

 4. Sensitive data leaks

-Your memory may contain sensitive information: API keys, passwords mentioned in passing, personal data.
-If the memory is in a public Git repo or cloud service...
+Your memory can contain sensitive information: API keys, passwords mentioned in passing, personal data.
+If the memory is in a public Git repo or a cloud service...

 Solution: